 Students are expected to complete all work before the final session of the class.
 Incompletes are not granted automatically.
 A grade of "I" may be assigned only in cases of illness, accident, or other catastrophic occurrences beyond the student's control.
-It is the responsibility of the students to request an incomplete grade from the instructor before the end of the term.
+A determination of eligibility for an incomplete will be made by course faculty and is decided by multiple factors to include a minimum of 80% of course work completed.
+It is the responsibility of the students to discuss taking an incomplete grade before the end of the term.
 All work must be completed by the deadline specified by the instructor; otherwise the required work will be receiving a grade of "F."